xinzhan/core-services.en/help/interface/attributes/t-upload-attributes-ftp.md

 1. [Create a customer attribute source and upload the data file...](../attributes/t-crs-usecase.md#task_BCC327B2A0EF4A1BBB2934013AB92B78).

-   Ensure that you are logged in to your FTP site at [!DNL ftp.adobe.com/<sftpname>].
+   Ensure that you are logged in to your FTP site at `ftp.adobe.com/<sftpname>`.

 1. Click **[!UICONTROL Actions]** > **[!UICONTROL File Upload]**.